-HCC is the most common type of liver cancer we treat with liver transplantation.
-Patients with HCC can see multiple specialists on the same day.
-Our team meets the day after your visit to develop a personalized treatment plan.
+Hepatocellular carcinoma (HCC) is the most common type of liver cancer we treat with liver transplantation.
+To ensure long-term health, patients with HCC will be evaluated by transplant surgeons, hepatologists and social workers all on the same day.
+You may also see other medical specialists as consultants in your case, include the nephrologists and the oncology team.
+Our multidisciplinary team meets the day after your visit to develop a personalized treatment plan.

-Patients with HCC may be a candidate for liver transplant if they meet UNOS criteria for liver transplant due to HCC.
+Patients with HCC may be candidates for liver transplants if they meet UNOS criteria.

-For more advanced cases, our team uses several strategies to help shrink tumors.
+Our team uses several strategies for more advanced cases to help shrink tumors.
 We then reevaluate each case to determine if transplant is the best option.
-Patients for whom these alternative treatments are effective often experience similar transplantation success rates to transplant recipients with early cancer.
+Patients for whom these alternative treatments are effective typically experience similar transplantation success rates to transplant recipients with early cancer.

-Our Transplant Center is one of just a handful in the country with established cholangiocarcinoma treatment and transplant guidelines.
-If your doctor diagnoses cholangiocarcinoma before the cancer has spread beyond the liver, liver transplantation may be an option.
-Once a patient receives a liver transplant, the chance of cancer coming back in the liver is very low.
+Our Transplant Center is the leader in established cholangiocarcinoma treatment and transplant guidelines.
+If your doctor diagnoses cholangiocarcinoma before cancer has spread beyond the liver, liver transplantation may be an option to achieve a cure.

 Our specialists perform transplant surgery to treat two types of bile duct cancer: